Tax consolidation regime

-To align with recommendations of the OECD and the G20 Base Erosion and Profit Shifting (BEPS) Initiative (Action 13), France has introduced CbC reporting for multinational corporations, applicable to tax years beginning on or after 1 January 2016.
+To align with recommendations of the OECD and the G20 BEPS Initiative (Action 13), France has introduced CbC reporting for multinational corporations, applicable to tax years beginning on or after 1 January 2016.
 The annual obligation requires multinational corporations to file with the French tax authorities anytime within the 12 months following their fiscal year-end a CbC report disclosing information regarding the name, activities, and profits of foreign entities in the same group.

-Multinational corporations will therefore file their first CbC report sometime in 2017.
-As an example, for fiscal years opened on 1 January 2016, the filing must be made no later than 31 December 2017.
+Multinational corporations filed their first CbC report sometime in 2017.
+As an example, for fiscal years opened on 1 January 2017, the filing must be made no later than 31 December 2018.

-French entities are subject to the new CbC reporting requirement if they:
+French entities are subject to the CbC reporting requirement if they:

 - establish consolidated accounts